 We are going to resemble The Titanic, about to crash into the iceberg–or we are about to collectively change the way we do business and how and who we buy from–because every one of us has the power to choose the local supermarket over Amazon Fresh for our groceries.
 This power, when amplified collectively, is enough to bring giant corporations to their knees.
 How and where we live, learn, work, and play–are all up for grabs.
 For example, and according to a KPMG Innovation Labs Survey in May 2020, 1 in 4 fellow urban millennials say they are considering, or in the process of, moving out of a city because of COVID-19.
 The current way of doing business as we knew it has forever been changed, and it is of utmost importance to harness our collective power, or ‘collective genius’ as Fred Brown, social innovation leader and President & CEO of The Forbes Funds calls it.

 Consumers aren’t the only ones who can facilitate change.
 Organizations large and small can lead by example with their own environmental, social, and governance, where they spend their dollars, diversity, equity, and inclusion initiatives, and more.
 Investing and operating for good means responsible capitalism (e.g. aligning with ESG).
 And, prioritizing DEI, through investments in tangible efforts, hiring policies, and birthing new and enhanced programs with new ways of thinking about evaluation, data collection, and how bias might impact decision-making and hiring.
-One such example is the inaugural, year-long International Anti-Racism Wireframe Cohort I am proud to be taking part in and suporting, which is a year-long journey with committed leaders like the Dalai Llama’s personal Physician, Dr. Levine formerly of the Commonwealth (now Ast Sect of Health for the Federal Government), and folks from Carnegie Mellon University, Pittsburgh Foundation, and more.
+One such example is the inaugural, year-long International Anti-Racism Wireframe Cohort I am proud to be taking part in and suporting, which is a year-long journey with committed leaders like the Dalai Llama’s personal Physician, Dr. Levine formerly of the Commonwealth (now Ast Sect of Health for the Federal Government, she had to leave the cohort because of the new role), and folks from JEVs Human Services, Restorative Practices in Action, fivestar, San Francisco Foundation, Pittsburgh Foundation, and more.

 Managing sustainability and decarbonization, among other efforts aligned with UN SDGs, are important for our environment.
 We only have, after all, one environment.
 As humanity, we share the Earth, and we must collaborate more closely than ever before.
 Those corporations that discount humanity, like Amazon does with its workers by not paying them extra to work during the pandemic, meanwhile Bezos became the first man to surpass $200B in wealth.
 There is a great deal of a lack of corporate empathy.